teeeven/ETL-Extract-Transform-Load/README.md

 - Enhanced the timeliness and accuracy of reports, supporting better decision-making.

 ## How to Use This Repository
+The three workbook files below are selected from a larger parent .py and .env file (not posted to GitHub) which consolidates the code to a single file.
+This is meant to elaborate on each step while keeping much of the content generalized.
-- `data_fetcher.py`: Script for fetching data from external APIs.
+- `data_fetcher.ipynb`: Script for fetching data from external APIs.
 This is the E, Extract.
-- `data_transformer.py`: Contains the data cleaning and transformation logic.
-This is the T, Transform.
+- `data_transformer.ipynb`: Contains the data cleaning, schema creation, and transformation logic.
+This is closest to the T, Transform., as we are getting it dialed in to fit to the designed database schema
-- `data_storage.sql`: SQL scripts for integrating processed data into the database.
+- `data_loader.sql`: This is the 'transaction' that enables integrating processed data into the database.
 This is the L, Load.

 ## Setup and Installation
 - **Environment Setup:** To replicate this project or use parts of it, start by setting up a Python virtual environment and installing dependencies.